 The TPPR Methodology is envisioned to be a comprehensive methodology for assessing public procurement legislations (PPLs) with the ultimate goal of identifying the strengths and weaknesses of legal frameworks and their enforcement around the globe.
+Experts assess the legislations once in two years, whereas the implementation of the law is assessed every year.

 The Methodology is composed of 64 indicators, each of which holds a similar degree of importance.
 A number of these indicators are further broken down into scoring components.